-It is not for me to give guidance to the courts of England and Wales as to the approach which they should adopt: that is a matter for the Lord Chief Justice, should he think it necessary.
+It is not for me to give guidance to the courts of England and Wales as to the approach which they should adopt.
 I can only decide the cases which come before me in the Supreme Court.
-I agree with HHJ Murphy that it is a question of law, not simply judge-craft, but the question of law depends upon balancing the freedom to manifest one's religion against the justifications for interfering with that freedom, and judge-craft may do a good deal to anticipate problems and secure a reasonable accommodation.
-I also agree with Judge Murphy that in this particular context it is face coverings and not other items of dress which present the dilemma.
+I agree with Judge Murphy that it is a question of law, not simply judge-craft, but the question of law depends upon balancing the freedom to manifest one's religion against the justifications for interfering with that freedom, and judge-craft may do a good deal to anticipate problems and secure a reasonable accommodation.
+I also agree with him that in this particular context it is face coverings and not other items of dress which present the dilemma.
 We do take it for granted in this country that observing a person's facial expressions, body language and general demeanour are an important part of assessing their credibility.
 The Koranic sources mentioned earlier seem to share that view.
 And our adversarial trial system depends crucially on testing a witness's evidence through cross-examination - I suspect that most advocates would find it difficult to imagine how one would cross-examine a witness whose face one could not see.
 Others have questioned whether that is, in fact, so - particularly as demeanour is so culturally determined.
 What seems shifty to us may in fact be a mark of respect in the witness.
 But the same expectation should be applied to all witnesses - the ingredients of a fair trial should be the same for all, regardless of their religious or other beliefs.

 A rather more difficult question is whether the magistrates, judge or jury should be able to observe a defendant's demeanour throughout the trial.
 I would much have preferred to be able to watch the doctor's wife's reactions to what was being said throughout the proceedings.
 But I think that I could weigh up the evidence without doing so.
 And another question is how far the same should apply to the other actors in the trial process - the magistrates, judge, jurors and court officials.

-Fortunately, as I say, these are not - at least yet - questions for me.
+Fortunately, how to balance these considerations is a matter for the trial judge and not for me.
 But when I sit in Court No 1 at the Supreme Court I am very conscious of one of the portraits hanging there - Sir John Fielding, who succeeded his half-brother Henry Fielding as Chairman of the Middlesex Magistrates in 1754.
 Sir John was blind - he was known as 'the blind beak of Bow Street'.
 He was said to be able to recognise 3000 criminals by the sound of their voices, but he was also a notable social and penal reformer.
 So a little bit of me is wondering - if he could do it why couldn't we all?
 But another bit of me is persuaded of the value of the face-to-face interaction which I experienced so vividly all those years ago.